BinghamtonUniversity/SpiedieDocs-DEV/docs/singularity/create-image.md

 [Click here for a collectoin of Spiedie-tested container recipes](recipe-hub.html)

 This method of creating containers is highly suggested, as it ensures maximum reproducibility.
 You are also able to create singularity images without ever installing it on your own machine.
-You can create singularity images on the hub.
-[Click here for more information](https://github.com/singularityhub/singularityhub.github.io/wiki/Build-A-Container)
+You can create singularity images on the hub. <a href="https://github.com/singularityhub/singularityhub.github.io/wiki/Build-A-Container">Click here for more information</a>